 If you prefer to use your bank account from home you can make an international transfer.
 Conditions for transferring money from foreign banks vary, so you should inquire about this at your bank to avoid unnecessary extra costs.

 Please make sure that your invoice number always goes together with your payment.

 Övre Slottsgatan 5 / Övre Slottsgatan 1,

 SE-75310 UPPSALA, Sweden

 Tel.
 018-155190 Fax.
 018-102917

 IBAN:SE20 6000 0000 0000 4972 3448

-You will receive invoice reminders when you have unpaid rents, and extra fees will be put on it, depending on how late you are with your payment.
+You will receive invoice reminders when you have unpaid rents, and extra fees will be added.

 All debts and unpaid rents will be reported to your department and coordinator.
 Your home university will also be contacted by Uppsala University.
 If the debt remains legal measures will be taken.

-If you have cancelled your contract, rent must be paid for the whole cancellation period.
+If you have cancelled your contract, rent must be paid for the whole notice period.